 Village Weaver Project

 - The majority of textile artisans are women for whom textile production is only one aspect of their daily life and income.
-Supporting the businesses of women has been found to have significant benefits to their families thus reducing poverty more effectively.
+Supporting the businesses of women has been found to have significant benefits for their families thus more effectively reducing poverty .

-- There are limited income generation opportunities in rural areas, therefore the strengthening of textile production businesses provides rural people with the opportunity to choose to stay in their community to improve their income rather than being forced to leave and reducing the amount of money that stays in the village.
+- There are limited income generating opportunities in rural areas.
+Strengthening the textile production businesses provides rural people with the opportunity to remain in their community in order to improve their income.
+This way the income also stays in the village.